barsoom/excel-esv/README.md

 Ruby library/gem for Excel parsing and generation with the ease of CSV.

 Exporting CSVs because Excel generation is too complex?
 No more!
+CSVs can also be difficult to open correctly, e.g. in Excel on Mac.

-CSVs can be difficult to open correctly, e.g. in Excel on Mac.
+ESV will read and generate XLS files.
+There is currently no XLSX support, but Pull Requests are welcome.

 ## Usage